netniV/plugin_tokenauth/README.md

 **Example:** mysaltfield

-his is the salt that was assigned when creating the Token Authentication data in Cacti for the specific user.
+This is the salt that was assigned when creating the Token Authentication data in Cacti for the specific user.
 Each user should have their own salt to make it harder to brute force the tokenauth system.

 ### Field: userid